The Honor Societies

 DePaul Catholic High School's World Languages Honor Society was established having a two-fold purpose: (a) to promote interest in the study of the various languages and cultures of the world and (b) to give recognition to scholarship achievement in the study of these languages.

-Membership shall be restricted to juniors or seniors currently enrolled in the third year, or higher, of study in a World Language.
+Membership shall be restricted to juniors or seniors currently enrolled in the third year or higher of study in a World Language.
 Candidates must (a) have achieved, and continue to maintain, an average of B+ or above in their current World Language course of study; (b) maintain a GPA of 3.0 or above; (c) be recommended by the faculty of the World Languages Department; (d) have demonstrated excellence in reading, writing, listening and speaking in their chosen target language; (e) be a member in good standing of the DePaul Catholic community and (f) agree to adhere to the bylaws of the society.

 Mu Alpha Theta